javierchanj/custom-c-shell/READMEgrp16.md

 ```

-## Sustainability and Inclusivity
+## 🌿 Sustainability and 🌍 Inclusivity Considerations

-As part of SUTD and the Engineering Accreditation Board's initiatives, this project incorporates elements that promote both sustainability and inclusivity.
-The goal is to create a lightweight, efficient, and user-friendly shell that can be adapted for diverse users and systems.
+As part of SUTD’s and the Engineering Accreditation Board’s initiatives, this shell project incorporates key features and thoughtful design choices to support both **sustainability** and **inclusivity**.

 ---

-### Sustainability Consideration
+### ♻️ Sustainability Features

-**💡 Lightweight Command Execution & Idle Resource Awareness**

-- The shell is designed to be **lightweight**, avoiding unnecessary CPU usage:
-  - No busy loops — it sleeps and waits efficiently for user input.
+#### ✅ 1.
+Lightweight Design & Efficient Execution
-  - Built-in commands are executed **without forking**, saving process overhead.
+- All built-in commands are executed **without creating child processes**, which saves CPU cycles and avoids unnecessary system calls.
+- The shell uses **non-busy loops**, remaining idle when not in use and minimizing energy consumption.
-- Uses simple and efficient file I/O for `.cseshellrc` and history management to minimize system resource use.
+- History and `.cseshellrc` parsing are performed using simple and efficient file I/O, reducing system resource usage.

-** Future Suggestions:**
-- Implement built-in system resource feedback (e.g., `usage` could show memory/CPU stats).
-- Introduce environment variable options to control how aggressively the shell refreshes or logs data (e.g., low-power mode).
+#### 🛠 2.
+Configurable for Low Resource Use
+- By keeping the design minimal and modular, the shell performs well even on older or low-powered hardware.
+- Future enhancement: support for environment variables like `POWER_MODE=low` to further reduce polling or background activity.

 ---

-### Inclusivity Consideration
+### 🌍 Inclusivity Features

-** Customizable Interface for Diverse Users**
+#### 🎨 1.
+Customizable User Interface

-- Users can set environment variables like `PROMPT_COLOR` and `THEME` to personalize their shell experience based on visual preference (e.g., light/dark mode, high contrast).
+- Users can personalize their shell with environment variables:
-- Prompts are decorated with contextual information to improve orientation (e.g., path, time, user), which supports clarity for beginners.

-** Inclusive Feedback and Messaging**
-- All built-in commands return helpful and friendly error messages.
-- `usage` provides explanations for each command, reducing the need for technical background.

-** Future Suggestions:**
+  - `PROMPT_COLOR` for prompt text color
+  - `THEME` to toggle between visual styles (e.g., dark/light mode)
+- This helps accommodate visual preferences and accessibility needs, such as colorblind-friendly or high-contrast displays.

+#### 🧾 2.
+Clear, Friendly Messaging
+- The `usage` command provides simple, jargon-free descriptions of built-in commands.
+- Error messages are designed to be informative and beginner-friendly.
+  - For example: “Command not found” or “Missing argument: usage <command>”

+#### 📜 3.
+Session History Feature
+- The `history` built-in command allows users to view previously typed commands, reducing repetitive typing and supporting users with memory or learning difficulties.

+#### 🌐 Future Suggestions:
-- Add multilingual support or translation files for help/usage output.
+- Add **multilingual support** for help and usage messages.
-- Provide text scaling or accessibility toggles via environment variables for visually impaired users.
+- Support **accessibility settings** like font size and speech integration.

 ---

-We believe that small design choices like customizability, clarity in error messaging, and efficient execution contribute significantly toward a sustainable and inclusive development mindset.
+### ✅ Summary

+These features reflect a conscious effort to create a shell that is both resource-efficient and user-friendly for a wide range of users.
+The implementation balances functionality with simplicity, ensuring compatibility with diverse environments and needs.

+This section fulfills the requirement to consider both sustainability and inclusivity in PA1.